torres-alexis/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/SW_AmpIllumina-A/README.md

 * `--concatenate_reads_only TRUE/FALSE` - if set to TRUE, specifies to concatenate forward and reverse reads only with dada2 instead of merging paired reads.
 Default: FALSE

 * `--output-prefix ""` - specifies the prefix to use on all output files to distinguish multiple primer sets, leave as an empty string if only one primer set is being processed (if used, be sure to include a connecting symbol, e.g. "ITS-").
 Default: ""

+* `--specify-runsheet` - specifies the runsheet to use when multiple runsheets are generated.
+   > *Optional argument used in Approach 1 for datasets that have multiple assays for the same amplicon target (e.g. [OSD-249](https://osdr.nasa.gov/bio/repo/data/studies/OSD-249)).*

 **Parameter Definitions for `snakemake`**